gkushang/cucumber-html-reporter/README.md

 Automatically launch HTML report at the end of test suite

-`true`: Launch HTML report in the default browser
+`true`: Launch HTML report in the default browser at the end of test run

-`false`: Do not launch HTML report at the end of test suite
+`false`: Do not launch HTML report at the end of test run

 #### `ignoreBadJsonFile`
 Type: `Boolean`